Estimate a Multinomial logistic regression (MNL) for classification

 prediction table.
 To add predictions to the dataset used for estimation,

-click the Store
+click the Store button.

 Note that MNL models generate as many columns of probabilities as